 The duties on transfers of immovables are imposed at the time of purchase of an immovable and are payable in one installment.

 The Mayor of the City of Westmount sends out an explanatory letter with the municipal tax bill.
-Click below to view or download a copy of his annual letter.
+Click below to view or download a copy of the annual letter.

 The Mayor of the City of Westmount sends out an explanatory letter with the municipal tax bill.
 Here are the financial details for the WRC.
 Click below to view or download a copy of his letter.